whaynes/STCW23/jekyll/assessments/Deck/OICNW-3-2J.md

 ### Condition

-{{ "On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA), with the ARPA on the 12 mile scale, with at least ten targets within 12 miles of the own ship." | markdownify }}
+On an operational ARPA that meet the standards of 33 CFR 164.38 (or an ARPA simulator that meets applicable national and international performance standards for ARPA), with the ARPA on the 12 mile scale, with at least ten targets within 12 miles of the own ship.

 ### Performance requirement